redstrate/Physis/README.md

 Documentation is available online at [docs.xiv.zone](https://docs.xiv.zone/docs/physis).
 It's automatically updated as new commits are pushed to the main branch.

-Physis already provides a high-level, unstructured Excel API.
-For something even easier to use, see [Icarus](https://github.com/redstrate/Icarus) which is generated from [EXDSchema](https://github.com/xivdev/EXDSchema).

-### C and C++
+### C, C++ and others

 C and C++ projects (or any compatible language through FFI) can use [libphysis](https://github.com/redstrate/libphysis).

-## Building

-You need to set up [Rust](https://www.rust-lang.org/learn/get-started) and then run `cargo build`.
-Although Physis is a library, we have a few examples you can run.

 ## Contributing & Support

-Feel free to submit patches to help fix bugs or add functionality.
+Feel free to submit PRs for fixing bugs or adding functionality.
 Filing issues is appreciated, but I do this in my free time so please don't expect professional support.

 See [CONTRIBUTING](CONTRIBUTING.md) for more information about contributing back to the project!

 ## Credits & Thank You

-* [ironworks](https://github.com/ackwell/ironworks) for inspiration and reference
+* [ironworks](https://github.com/ackwell/ironworks) for inspiration and reference.
-* [goatcorp](https://goatcorp.github.io) (XIVQuickLauncher, docs.xiv.dev, and even more)
+* [goatcorp](https://goatcorp.github.io) for XIVQuickLauncher, docs.xiv.dev, and more.
-* [Ioncannon](http://ffxivexplorer.fragmenterworks.com/research.php) (FFXIV Data Explorer) for initially documenting the file formats
+* [Ioncannon](http://ffxivexplorer.fragmenterworks.com/research.php) for initially documenting the file formats.
 * [binrw team](https://binrw.rs) for the awesome Rust library that powers our parsing!
-* [sha1-smol](https://github.com/mitsuhiko/sha1-smol) for a dependency-free SHA1 implementation
+* [sha1-smol](https://github.com/mitsuhiko/sha1-smol) for a dependency-free SHA1 implementation.
-* [FFXIVTools](https://github.com/dlunch/FFXIVTools) for it's Havok parsing implementation
+* [FFXIVTools](https://github.com/dlunch/FFXIVTools) for it's Havok parsing implementation.
 * [texture2ddecoder](https://github.com/UniversalGameExtraction/texture2ddecoder/) for it's BCn texture decoding functions.

-And everyone else who writes FFXIV tools!
+And everyone else who writes open-source software for FFXIV!

 ## License